 Pregnant women with inflammatory bowel disease (IBD) should discuss their labor and delivery plans with their healthcare provider.
 IBD may affect a provider's choice of medications and treatments during labor, delivery, and the postpartum period.

-In women with Crohn's disease, the type of delivery (vaginal versus Cesarean) depends upon the health of the tissues around the vagina and anus, the patient and physician's preference, and the woman and baby's progress during labor.
-If Crohn's disease affects the areas around the vagina or if a woman has an ileoanal pouch, a Cesarean delivery may be preferred to reduce the risk of developing fistulas.
+In women with Crohn disease, the type of delivery (vaginal versus Cesarean) depends upon the health of the tissues around the vagina and anus, the patient and clinician's preference, and the woman and baby's progress during labor.
+If Crohn disease affects the areas around the vagina or if a woman has an ileoanal pouch, a Cesarean delivery may be preferred to reduce the risk of developing fistulas.

 Breastfeeding — There does not appear to be any risk that IBD will worsen as a result of breastfeeding.
 Breastfeeding is strongly encouraged because there are a number of benefits for both women and infants.